Pinguicula: Leaves and carnivory

 A fly trapped on a butterwort leaf.
 Glandular hairs are visible.

 The leaf blade of a butterwort is smooth, rigid, and succulent, usually bright green or pinkish in colour.
 Depending on species, the leaves are between 2 and 30 cm (1–12") long.
 The leaf shape depends on the species, but is usually roughly obovate, spatulate, or linear.
-They can also appear yellow in color with a soft feel and a greasy consistency to the leaves.
+They can also appear yellow in colour with a soft feel and a greasy consistency to the leaves.

 Like all members of the family Lentibulariaceae, butterworts are carnivorous.
-The mechanistic actions that these plants use to lure and capture prey is through a means of sticky or adhesives substances that are produced by mucilage secreted by glands located on the leaf's surface.
+The mechanistic actions that these plants use to lure and capture prey is through a means of sticky or adhesive substances (mucilage) that are secreted by glands located on the leaf's surface.
 In order to catch and digest insects, the leaf of a butterwort uses two specialized glands which are scattered across the leaf surface (usually only on the upper surface, with the exception of P. gigantea and P. longifolia ssp. longifolia).